Richard Dale Holgate, 95 - Austin Daily Herald

 Email newsletter signup

-Funeral Mass will take place at Queen of Angels Catholic Church in Austin, MN at 11am.
-Visitation will begin at 10am and burial will take place at Oakwood Cemetery in Austin following Mass.
+Funeral Mass will take place at Queen of Angels Catholic Church on Tuesday April 11, 2023 in Austin, MN at 11:00am.
+Visitation will begin at 10:00am and burial will take place at Oakwood Cemetery in Austin, MN following Mass.

+Funeral arrangements by Mayer Funeral Home.
+Condolences may be left at: www.mayerfh.com